510r/Zabbix-update-checks/README.md

 thanks to https://medium.com/caendra-tech/monitoring-system-updates-with-zabbix-7a888510a457

+Monitoring pending server updates with Zabbix

-Checking updates for on CentOs
+CentOs

-zabbix installation
+Zabbix installation

 ##
 add repo: